wp-plugins/memphis-documents-library/readme.txt

 = What's New With Version 2.6 =

+* *New* - Added more safety check for lost of data.
 * *New* - Moved Memphis Document Library post into there own custom post type.
 * *New* - Ability to hide and show the share button.
 * *New* - Added Finnish language support, thanks to *sloworks* for their hard work.